-This policy applies, but is not limited to employees, board directors, external associates, subject experts, and approved centres.
+This policy applies, but is not limited to employees, board directors, external associates, subject experts, and BHSQ Approved Centres.
 As a consequence all have a responsibility to manage conflicts of interest effectively.

 If a conflict of interest is identified by an individual, they will need to report this and then decide an appropriate course of action to minimise it, with whomever they are reporting it to.
 This may differ depending on the conflict and the circumstances.
-For example a conflict of interest involving BHSQ will be reported to and recorded by BHSQ, however a conflict of interest between an assessor and a learner would be reported to and managed by the approved centre.
+For example a conflict of interest involving BHSQ will be reported to and recorded by BHSQ.
+However, a conflict of interest between an assessor and a learner would be reported to and managed by the BHSQ Approved Centre.
+BHSQ will offer advice and guidance where needed.